 A Special Offer to New Entrepreneurs

-If you want help getting started in a new venture, let me mention that I will provide hourly consulting services for new business owners and entrepreneurs.
-If I'm already preparing your tax return, I charge $235 an hour.
-If I'm not already preparing your tax return, I charge $300 an hour.
+If you want help getting started in a new venture, our firm does provide hourly consulting services for new business owners and entrepreneurs.

 Typically, new or prospective business owners find that meeting for, say, an hour in my offices to go over basic entity setup questions (such as "should you use an LLC?"), explain how you get your accounting system up and running, and identify some of your most important tax planning opportunities (such as whether or not you should elect "S" status) delivers outstanding value.